outofmbufs/pidcontrol/README.md

 ## Using PIDPlus with Modifiers

-To create a PIDPlus control object, first a list of PIDModifier objects must be set up.
+To create a PIDPlus control object, begin by creating a sequence (usually list or tuple) of PIDModifier objects desired.
 Each PIDModifier object represents a specific behavior modification with specific parameters.
 These objects are then passed in to PIDPlus along with the standard PID parameters (Kp/Kd/Ki).

 Details shown below, but first an example:

     from pid import PIDPlus, PIDHistory

-    # initialize a PIDHistory 'modifier' with 1000-entry lookback
+    # initialize a PIDHistory 'modifier' with 100-entry lookback
-    h = PIDHistory(1000)
+    h = PIDHistory(100)

-    # now make the PIDPlus with this modifier
-    # Note in this case there is only one modifier and it can
+    # now make a modifier list (in this case there is only one modifier)
-    # be supplied directly; if there were multiple they can
-    # instead be supplied as 'modifiers=[modifier_1, modifier_2, etc]'
+    mods = [ h ]

+    # make the PIDPlus
-    z = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=h)
+    z = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=mods)

     ... do the normal things with z

     # The history collected by PIDHistory is available as an
     # attribute of the PIDHistory object:
     print(h.history)              # for example, to see the record

+As a convenience, if there is only one modifier it can be supplied by itself instead of being in a list:

+    h = PIDHistory(100)
+    z = PIDPlus(Kp=foo, Ki=bar, Kd=baz, modifiers=h)

 The specific PIDModifier class names and __init__ signatures are: